steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 ### In-Person

+The in-person interview is from 9:30 to 3:00.
+We are not thrilled with how much time it takes and would like to shorten it, but so far have no superior alternatives.

 At the start of the day, we spend 30 minutes chatting and asking questions back and forth.
-Our questions are meant to tell us about the candidate's background and "programming philosophy": books read, favorite languages, interesting projects they've worked on, etc.
+Our questions are meant to tell us about the candidate's background and "programming philosophy": books read, favorite languages, interesting projects they've worked on, etc. We allow them as many questions as they would like.

 The rest of the day is very much like a "typical day at work", but with programming exercises instead of production code.
-We pair program on the exercises, following the same idea from the phone screen.
+We pair program on the exercises, following the same flow from the phone screen.
 The exercises have no "tricks", they are reasonably straightforward and don't require any prior domain or CS theory knowledge.
-The candidate may pick their preferred language and environment (we have several pre-setup).
-We pair like that all day, with a break for lunch.
 Throughout the day, the candidate is free to get food, drinks, and run to the restroom.

 The developer who is pairing has a primary role of making the candidate feel